-The MVHS Stroke Program at the St. Luke’s Campus has received certification from DNV as a Comprehensive Stroke Center, reflecting the highest level of competence for treatment of serious stroke events.
+The MVHS Stroke and Neuro-Endovascular Program at the Wynn Hospital has received certification from DNV as a Comprehensive Stroke Center, reflecting the highest level of competence for treatment of serious stroke events.
 MVHS becomes only the seventh Comprehensive Stroke Center in Upstate New York and the only one between Syracuse and Albany.

 The DNV Comprehensive Stroke Center Certification is based on standards set forth by the Brain Attack Coalition and the American Stroke Association, and affirms that the medical center addresses the full spectrum of stroke care – diagnosis, treatment, rehabilitation and education – and establishes clear metrics to evaluate outcomes.

 Comprehensive stroke centers are typically the largest and best-equipped hospitals in a given geographical area that can treat any kind of stroke or stroke complication.
 In a growing number of states, stroke center certification determines to which facility a patient should be taken for the most appropriate, reimbursable care.

 Learn more about our designation by watching the video below: